FREE Labor Law Penalties by Company Size Chart

 Nursing Mothers

-- An employer must provide reasonable unpaid break time each day to an employee who needs to express breast milk for her infant child.
-The break time must, if possible, run concurrently with any break time already provided to the employee.
+Employers must provide nursing mothers with a reasonable, unpaid break time each day to express breast milk for her infant child, unless providing this break unduly disrupts the employers’ operations.
+If possible, the nursing break should run concurrently with any break time already provided to the employee.

-- An employer must make reasonable efforts to provide a room or other location, in close proximity to the work area, where the employee can express breast milk in privacy.
-The location provided may not be a bathroom or toilet stall; must be shielded from view and from intrusion from coworkers and the public; and must include access to an electrical outlet.
-The employer would be held harmless if reasonable effort has been made.
+Employers must make reasonable efforts to provide a location close to the employee’s work area, other than a toilet stall, where the employee may take this break in privacy.
+The location will be considered private if it is shielded from view and is free from intrusion from coworkers and the public.
+The location must also afford access to an electrical outlet.

 Meal & Rest Breaks in Mississippi (MS)